gjospin/scripts/README.md

 names, which will look like `<core>_<samplename>.faa`.

 ### Options

+**--chunk-size** : Will process this many samples at a time.
+This is to prevent having to split the mapping file in case there are lots of samples.
+96 seemed like a good/safe number.
+Increase at your own risk.

 **--trim-file** : Adapter sequences that need to be removed from the raw data in the case of contamination.
 An example is found in `adapter_all_16s.txt`.